MarcusE1W/absolute-beginner/content/post/lxqt-kwin-virtualbox.md

 4. Install Kwin
 > `sudo pacman -S kwin`

-5. Instal Kwin system setting dialog
+5. Install Kwin system setting dialog
 This enanbles the Kwin setting dialog.
 You can access the setting by clicking in the upper left menu of a window.
 There you see *more actions* and in that menu you see
 > `sudo pacman -S kde-cli-tools`

-6. Kwin-Gtk compability
+6. Kwin-Gtk compatibility
 To change the theme of GTK apps in LXQt you need the LXDE appearance app.
 It has almost no dependencies, so it does not add much.
 > `sudo pacman -S lxappearance`
 In the lxappearance app you can chose the theme the gtk apps use.